“No matter what crime someone may have committed, rape is not part of the penalty.” —Just Detention International

 NYSCASA has a broad reach as a statewide coalition, and one of the areas that NYSCASA has taken a step forward in is implementing PREA standards.

-In New York, there are eight Rape Crisis Centers who have signed on to deliver services to incarcerated New Yorkers who have experienced sexual assault.
+In New York, several Rape Crisis Centers have signed on to deliver services to incarcerated New Yorkers who have experienced sexual assault.
 Each Rape Crisis Center has multiple facilities that they take calls from and perform a variety of follow up services.
 NYSCASA enters the picture here by reimbursing the crisis centers for their PREA services, helping train and educate staff on what PREA is, and offering technical assistance to ensure advocates can deliver their expertise.

 NYSCASA is also entering into the national PREA conversation through our collaborative work with the PREA Resource Center, Just Detention International, and the Resource Sharing Project.
 Collaborating with other state coalitions and strategizing with experts from across the nation fits in perfectly with the spirit of NYSCASA’s involvement.
 Sharing experience, making connections, increasing communication, and furthering our understandings of policies and people’s lived realities are all part of what makes the PREA projects come to life.
 Having a national communication network also gives NY great examples on which to base our own creations by seeing what has and hasn’t worked elsewhere.